andrehrferreira/dek-bootstrap-api/README.md

-# @dekproject/bootstrap
+# @dekproject/bootstrap-api

-DEK project base structure
+Basic API example in DEK

-What does the bootstrap do?
+What does the API bootstrap do?

-* Create a basic HTTP server with Express (https://www.npmjs.com/package/express)
+* Creates a server pointed to /api with some basic CRUD in Mongoose
-* Set up the Babel build environment (https://babeljs.io/)
-* Structure in ES6 build by Babel
-* Configures production environment using Docker and Docker-compose
-* Configuration control via dotenv (https://www.npmjs.com/package/dotenv)
+* Create documentation with the help of the Swagger module in /api/docs

 ## Instalation